 In competitive markets, buyers often include a personal touch in their offer letters.
 This can be information about why you want to buy the property, such as your personal connection to the neighborhood or the home’s proximity to beloved relatives.
 This information is usually designed to tug at the heartstrings of the seller and make your offer stand out.
+It's especially useful when you're making an offer on a house for sale by owner.
 If you have adorable kids, you may want to throw in a picture to sweeten the deal…

 The home-buying process doesn’t end when the seller receives your offer letter.
 It’s relatively rare for a home sale to go through without at least one round of negotiation.
 That means your first offer probably shouldn’t be your absolute best offer, otherwise you’ll have nothing to come back with if the seller gives you a counter-offer.
 Sellers’ counter-offers can be about the price (they want more money) or about the contingencies stated in your offer letter (they want fewer obligations to make repairs, for example).

 Sometimes sellers will try to stoke bidding wars between multiple interested parties.
 Only you can decide how competitive you want to get with the home-buying process.
 If your competitive nature takes over and you decide get involved in a bidding war, keep in mind that sometimes sellers exaggerate the level of interest from other potential buyers or use other tactics in an effort to drive up the sale price.